 For more information about suitable datasets and colour codes, please see the FAQ.

 When you've filled in the template with your data and colour information, go back to the go-cart.io website and click 'Upload Data and Generate'.
 Once you select your CSV file to upload, cartogram generation will begin.
 The time it takes to generate a cartogram varies, but it averages around a few seconds.

 When your cartogram has finished generating, our website provides several interactive tools to help you analyze it.
-Hovering over each region displays detailed information about that region in the top left corner of the 'Output' section.
-Additionally, you may switch between your cartogram, a population cartogram, and the land area map by using the buttons in the right hand column.
+Hovering over each region displays detailed information about that region in a tooltip.
+Additionally, you may switch between your cartogram, a population cartogram, and the land area map by using the dropdown in the right hand column.

 You may also download an SVG version of each of these maps by using the buttons below each map.
 Finally, you can also share your map on social media by using the button at the bottom of the page.